GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/terraform/samples/spanner-to-sharded-mysql/README.md

 It takes the following assumptions -

 1. Ensure that the MySQL instance is correctly setup.
-     1. Check that the MySQL credentials are correctly specified in the [source shards file](#sample-source-shards-file).
+     1. Check that the MySQL credentials are correctly specified in the `tfvars` file.
      2. Check that the MySQL server is up.
-     3. The MySQL user configured in the [source shards file](#sample-source-shards-file) should have [INSERT](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_insert), [UPDATE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_update) and [DELETE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_delete) privileges on the database.
+     3. The MySQL user configured in the `tfvars` file should have [INSERT](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_insert), [UPDATE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_update) and [DELETE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_delete) privileges on the database.
 2. Ensure that the MySQL instance and Dataflow workers can establish connectivity with each other.
 Template automatically adds networking firewalls rules to enable this access.
 This can differ depending on the source configuration.
 Please validate the template rules and ensure that network connectivity can be established.
-3. The source instance with database containing reverse-replication compatible schema is created.
+3. The MySQL instance with database containing reverse-replication compatible schema is created.
-4. A session file has been generated to perform the spanner to source schema mapping.
+4. A session file has been generated to perform the spanner to MySQL schema mapping.

 > **_NOTE:_**
 [SMT](https://googlecloudplatform.github.io/spanner-migration-tool/quickstart.html)